Woo-hoo, your vacation is finally here! Then reality sinks in about flying with young kids and toddlers.

 And a funny (or not so funny) story from one mom: I had a flight with kids those ages and I kept feeding my son suckers.
 Except then he threw up.
 It was me, 2 kids and a business guy with me catching throw up in a diaper.
 Epic win/fail.

-Which ones are your favorites?
-Do you have any tips?
+Which of these flying with kids tips are your favorites?
+Do you have any others?
 Please share your thoughts in the comments section below.

 You’ll have more fun as a parent.
 You’ll empower your kids.
 And you’ll spend more quality time with your family.